CASE STUDY:

 CLEANERS.

-Event cleaners sorted the bins, retrieving reusable food dishes and taking them to the wash station.
-The high visibility bright pink food dishes assisted the sorting process.
+Event cleaners sorted the general waste and recycling bins, retrieving reusable food dishes and taking them to the wash station.
+The bright pink food dishes helped cleaners easily spot dishes that had been put in the incorrect bins.

 Multiple pink bins lined up diagonally.

-465kg of waste diverted = 70 wheelie bins worth!
+465kg of waste diverted = 70 wheelie bins worth of waste!

 “...
 I also really loved the Pink container idea, brilliant and kept the place clean.”